Does Scientific Writing Converge to U.S. English? Evidence from Generative AI-Assisted Publications: Data and Methods

-For robustness, we repeat the analysis using alternative benchmark sets that preserve the same field and year match but include only pure U.S. publications in top journals (the top 10\% by field-specific journal impact factor) or only pure U.S. publications not identified as GenAI-assisted.
-We further use 2021 as a temporal baseline, comparing each GenAI-assisted non-U.S. publication with pure U.S. publications from 2021 in the same field, as it predates the release of ChatGPT.
-The corresponding empirical results are reported in the Supplementary Materials.
+We demonstrate empirical robustness by preserving the same field and year match but varying the benchmark corpus of pure US publications as follows: (1) only those in top journals (viz., top 10\% by field-specific journal impact factor); (2) only those non-GenAI-assisted; and (3) only those from 2021 in the same scientific field (i.e., predating ChatGPT's release date).
+Section~\ref{sec:rob} provides the corresponding empirical results.